maier/cadvisor-collectd/examples/README.md

 # run appropriate quick start command
 ./quickstart (csv|influxdb|graphite)
 ```
-> Note, the first `vagrant up` will take time, it will depend on bandwidth as files are retrieved.
+> Note, the first `vagrant up` will take time, how much will depend on bandwidth as files are retrieved.

 ## Configuration files